yilunweng1015/PLAY-project-Eye-tracking/README.md

 (5) Visualize the eye movement results in a spaghetti plot.

-### **3. Identifying first anticipatory look**
+### **3. First fixation results**

-Goal: To find the first anticipatory look in the verb and the N1 region for the similarity analysis.
+Goal: To find the first anticipatory look after the verb offset.

-Inputs: Output file of eye movement results

 (1) Add a column "firstfix" in the data file.

 (2) All time windows are offset by 200 milliseconds to account for the time needed to program and launch an eye movement (Hallett, 1986)

 (3) Use the "TrialID", "time accumulation" and "time window" column to determine the first true fixation.
     The criterion for the first true fixation is 25 consecutive fixations on the same image.
     For both time window 1 (the verb region) and time window 2 (the N1 region), find the first 25 consecutive fixations on a single image.
     Where these 25 consecutive fixations are found in each time window, set the value of "firstfix" to "1".